Reviews

 Throughout, in fact, there’s a lot of guitar.
 Generally nicely distorted guitar as Sumner (who according to Peter Hook, never rated his own guitar playing) digs away intensely.
 In fact, most of Brotherhood is pretty intense, from the claustrophobic opener ‘Paradise’, which seems to be taking place in a small tin can, to the lyrically powerful ‘All Day Long’, a song about child abuse.
 Most of side one hurtles past like a mad truck, almost matching the speed of Power Corruption & Lies’ ‘Age Of Consent’ and the whole thing is a bit of a blur, as songs like ‘As It Was When It Was’ and the bluntly-named ‘Weirdo’ fire at the listeners like arrows from a bow.
 The whole thing sounds harsh and metallic, appropriate given Peter Saville’s stainless steel cover design, and it all goes by in a mad amphetamine rush best taken as a wall of sound in a hurry rather than a set of individual songs.

 Side two, as the kids with their vinyls call it, begins with a delight: the album version of ‘Bizarre Love Triangle’, one of New Order’s greatest singles and a song so good that Sumner included it in the live set for his side project Bad Lieutenant.
 Like all the best New Order singles, ‘Bizarre Love Triangle’ is both thunderous and yearning, like a mammoth in love: it’s followed with the entirely contrasting ‘All Day Long’, which starts quiet and ends epically and somewhat guitarishly like Low-Life’s ‘Elegia’: with its lyric about an abused child, it’s possibly the New Order song with the quietest anger.
-‘Angel Dust’ (formerly ‘Evil Dust’) follows, a classic middle-of-side-two New Order song, and the side ends (on vinyl) with ‘Every Second Counts’, a gorgeous song which, being New Order, starts with the line “Every second counts/ When I am with you/ You look just like a pig/ You should be in a zoo” and ends in ‘Day in The Life’-like chaos.
+‘Angel Dust’ (formerly ‘Evil Dust’) follows, a classic middle-of-side-two New Order song, and the side ends (on vinyl) with ‘Every Second Counts’, a gorgeous song which, being New Order, starts with the line “Every second counts / When I am with you / I think you are a pig / You should be in a zoo” and ends in ‘Day in The Life’-like chaos.
 (The CD has the inferior single ‘State Of The Nation’ tacked on the end, which is annoying and pointless and fits about as well as a glove on a foot).

 Brotherhood has aged well: its dense sound contains both energy and determination, and if some of the songs aren’t always standouts, everything here works and some of it is brilliant.
 New Order wouldn’t release another album for three years (the Ibiza pill party of Technique) but as they had the enormous Substance collection out next, the world was fine about that and New Order became bigger and more famous, then fell out with each other, reconvened, fell out again, etc etc, and continue to tour and all that.